 Physical activity is vital for your health.
 Being active helps lower the risk of heart disease, stroke, cancer, diabetes and other chronic diseases.
 Being active can make you stronger and provide you with more energy.
 Plus, being active can help you maintain strength, balance and coordination.

 Try to get at least 2 ½ hours of aerobic activity each week such as walking, swimming and biking.
 Try some activities to strengthen muscles and bones too.
 This will help your posture and balance.
 Try lifting weights or doing yoga.
-Check with your doctor before starting any exercise program to make sure it is right for you.
+Check with your healthcare provider before starting any exercise program to make sure it is right for you.

 Helpful tip: Be social while you are active!
 Find classes in your community, such as dance or Tai Chi or walk with a friend.
 It’s easier to stay on track when you have support.